ronaldoamonteiro/cse310/First Program/README.md

 # Overview

-{This is a Hello World program}
+{This is a basic Hello World program.
+I created this to demonstrate the use of VS Code, GitHub, and Python integrated together.}

-{In this software you will print "Hello World"}

-{The purpose of this software is to test if everythig is working well and set up correctly.}

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

-{Describe the tools that you used to develop the software}
+{VS code}
+{VS code}

 {Describe the programming language that you used}